ReactTraining/react-workshop/README.md

 # Welcome to React Training!

-Be sure to also checkout https://reacttraining.com/workshops to see our schedule of public workshops.
-We offer:
+Be sure to also checkout https://reacttraining.com/public-workshops to see our schedule of public workshops.

-- Monthly Public Workshops
-- Private/tailored Corporate Workshops

 This repo contains the latest course material for [React Training](https://reacttraining.com/).